ArchambaultP/ArchNS/README.md

 # ArchNS
-Script to compile Netsurf 3.8(Dev) for AmigaOS 3.9 on Arch Linux, Modified and updated version of NetScript at github.com/DNADNL/NetScript
+Script to compile Netsurf 3.8(Dev) for AmigaOS 3.9 on Arch Linux, Modified and updated version of [NetScript](http://www.github.com/DNADNL/NetScript "NetScript")

 ## Info